 -press edit program and choose (right arrow) the name of the sample you just recorded.

-Add one more keygroup to the total keygroups displayed, scroll page down, assign the keygroup to the sample you just edited, and set the sample pitch range-since it is a drum sample, you want the range to be of just one key, so set it to the key you assigned upon recording for both range figures.
+At Program screen 03, KEYGROUP, add one more keygroup to the total keygroups by pressing + on the COPY line.
+Then scroll page down, assign the keygroup to the sample you just edited, and set the sample pitch range-since it is a drum sample, you want the range to be of just one key, so set it to the key you assigned upon recording for both range figures.
 If you assign it to another key, the sample’s pitch will be affected.
 You will not be able to listen to the sample as you do this so make sure you write down what note the sample was assigned to.

 -press save, scroll down page to (right arrow twice) save prg and samples.